The supercooled Stefan problem with transport noise: weak solutions and blow-up: Proofs of Theorem and Theorem

+The proof of Theorem \ref{thm:jump_nonzero_prob} exploits \eqref{eq:initial_density_bounds} to show that the dynamics of the problem must then force a blow-up in finite time with strictly positive probability.

-The key to the proof lies in the two lemmas that we shall establish next.
+The key to this lies in the two lemmas that we shall establish next.
 They yield suitable localised control over the mass and moment of the sub-probability measures $\bar{\nu}(t,\mathrm{d}x)$ from \eqref{eq:nu_t}, as we move along particular trajectories of the driving Brownian motion $W$.
-The overall approach of deriving the finite time blow-up from a mass versus moment comparison is similar to \cite{LS}.
-However, the main result on blow-ups in that work is for a Dirac initial condition, so there is no need to consider the finer localised control that we require here.
-In turn, we must rely on completely new ideas for the two lemmas that follow next and the subsequent proof of Theorem \ref{thm:jump_nonzero_prob}.
+We note that the overall idea of deriving the finite time blow-up from a mass versus moment comparison is similar to \cite{LS}.
+However, the main result on blow-up in that work is for a Dirac initial condition, so there is no need to consider the finer localised control that we require here.
+In turn, we must rely on completely new ideas for the two lemmas that follow and their subsequent use in finalising the proof of Theorem \ref{thm:jump_nonzero_prob}.